Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This recipe was made using a 1000-watt microwave.

-STEP THREE: Very carefully remove the mixing bowl and give the corn syrup mixture a quick stir before microwaving for another 4 minutes.
-Carefully remove the hot bowl and place it on a heat-safe counter.
+STEP THREE: Very carefully remove the mixing bowl and give the corn syrup mixture a quick stir before microwaving for another four minutes.

 stir and microwave the mixture again

-STEP FOUR: Add the unsalted butter and vanilla extract.
-Stir quickly to combine, then add the baking soda.
 Give the microwave peanut brittle a good stir to combine all the ingredients.
-Quickly, and carefully, pour the mixture onto the prepared rimmed baking tray.
+Quickly and carefully, pour the mixture onto the prepared rimmed baking tray.

 PRO TIP: